punctuationmarks/crash-courses/TestingPractices/testingCode.md

 ## Things to note when testing

 - Only run functional tests once all unit tests are passing
 - Run tests specifically (e.g. in Django `python3 manage.py test APPNAME`)
 - And then when passing you can run everything to ensure it all functions

--Test only your code, not the library
+- Test only your code, not the library
 - Assume that any libraries you are using have been tested, (and perhaps try only use libraries that have been thoroughly tested)

 - Get in the mindset of writing failing failing tests and  then getting back up to fix the  code, i.e.  passing "silly" requests to ensure tests fail is a common trope in TDD